Effect-TS/schema/README.md

 A schema is a description of a data structure that can be used to generate various artifacts from a single declaration.

-From a technical point of view a schema is just a typed wrapper of an `AST` value
+From a technical point of view a schema is just a typed wrapper of an `AST` value:

 ```ts
 interface Schema<in out A> {